With the first hospital visit, adults begin “speaking life” over your baby:

 What if you have a completely different style and personality than your daughter?
 Maybe you love fashion and formal events are a big part of your life.
 You feel great when you are dressed up and socializing, but your daughter resists anything social and hates when you make a fuss about what she wears.
 Should you “encourage her” to be more like you?
 Do you release her “do her own thing”?

 We don’t always know what to do.
 We may take one approach to handling these conflicts and then change our mind and do the opposite.
-Wether we try to “encourage” or “release” we feel guilty and we cause confusion because we are unsure.
+Wether we try to “encourage” or “release” we may cause confusion because of our uncertainty.

 Certainty creates confidence